BluenyBoo/TaxiGame/README.md

 # TaxiGame
-This game simulate a Taxi.
+Simulation of a Taxi.
 It contains also some Clicker features.